 Although point to point encryption (P2PE) doesn’t give the business running the transactions access to the secure key, the card data is often stored on a business’s internal network.
 This places the business within PCI scope.
 Tokenized card data is stored only on the provider’s servers, removing the business’s internal network from PCI scope.
 Both the business and provider cannot access the raw card data.

 Consider a scenario where an integrated software, such as a point of sale system, is in the mix.
 If integrated with a point to point encryption validated provider, the software provider is also within PCI scope.
-However, if integrated with a provider using cloud-based tokenization, the software remains outside of PCI scope.
+However, if leveraging a payment API with cloud-based tokenization, the software remains outside of PCI scope.

 Put simply, point to point encryption limits your PCI scope whereas properly-done tokenization can eliminate it.

 Our Smart Terminal uses cloud-based tokenization to secure cardholder data and is level 3 EMV certified; it has the highest level of security for all payment types.
 Integrating with the Smart Terminal allows your software to bypass both PCI audits and EMV-compliance testing.
 As a developer, eliminating your software’s scope benefits you in two ways: it saves the time required for quarterly and annual PCI audits along with certification costs.

 Which payment processing security standard does your current terminal have?
 Were you aware of these different ways to secure cardholder data?
 Share below.